abdiraufmahmad/Bookshop/README.md

-Bookshop Web Application

 Welcome to the Bookshop Web Application repository!

 This project is a dynamic, web-based bookshop platform built with Flask, a lightweight WSGI web application framework in Python.
 Designed to showcase a catalog of books, the application allows users to browse, search, and purchase their favorite reads.
 Utilizing Flask-SQLAlchemy for database management, it features a robust backend that handles inventory, user data, and transactions securely and efficiently.
 The frontend is crafted with HTML and CSS, offering an intuitive and responsive user interface.

 Features
 Book Catalog: Browse a wide selection of books across different genres.